-We make the following statement in support of that aim and also in compliance with section 54(1) of the Modern Slavery Act 2015 (the Act).
+We make the statement below in compliance with section 54(1) of the Modern Slavery Act 2015 (the Act).

 Follow this link for information about us: /about-us

-We have 613 people working with us made up of partners, employed lawyers, employed support staff and administrative staff provided to us by third parties.
+We have 734 people working with us made up of self-employed partners, employed lawyers, employed support staff and administrative staff contracted by us from third parties.

-Our employees enjoy all of the statutory employment rights to which they are entitled and our human resources department ensures our employees have the legal right to work in the UK.
-Employees are provided with safe working conditions and treated with dignity and respect.
+All of our employees receive the statutory employment rights to which they are entitled and our human resources department ensures all of our employees have the legal right to work in the UK.
+Our employees are provided with safe working conditions and we have the expectation that they will be treated at all times with dignity and respect.

-Risk conducts a face to face induction for new employees which will now include an outline of our modern slavery prevention objectives.
-New employees and partners will be told that they should report any concerns about the treatment of others to risk or any concerns about their own situation to either human resources or risk.
+We conduct a face to face induction for new employees which includes an outline of our modern slavery prevention objectives.
+Staff are told that they should report any concerns about the treatment of others to the risk and compliance team and any concerns about their own situation to either that team or human resources.

-Our whistleblowing policy now promotes the reporting of modern slavery concerns and provides protection for any employees that do so.
-New employees will be informed of the policy at their induction.
-Existing employees will be informed of the changes to the policy by the end of 2016.
+Our whistleblowing policy promotes the reporting of modern slavery concerns and provides protection for any employees that do so.
+Employees are informed of the policy at induction and the policy is accessible to staff at any time via our intranet.

-We take compliance with law and regulation seriously and have a dedicated risk team for that purpose.
+We take compliance with law and regulation seriously and have a dedicated risk and compliance team for that purpose.
 Tim Palmer is the partner responsible for the firm’s risk management and compliance and our Compliance Officer for the purposes of our regulator.
 He and his team are responsible for monitoring the firm’s compliance with law and regulation and are also responsible for reporting to external authorities where appropriate.
-To achieve this, risk promotes a culture where all staff are welcome to report anything that concerns them.
+To achieve this, the team promotes a culture where all staff are encouraged to report anything that concerns them.

-The policies and procedures adopted by this firm to achieve compliance with the Act, as detailed above are:
+The policies and procedures adopted by this firm to achieve compliance with section 54 of the Act, as detailed above, are:

-This statement has been approved by the firm’s management board, who will review and update it annually.
+This statement has been approved by the firm’s management, who will review and update it annually.